Hydrant and Extinguisher Technician

 To apply, please complete the online application, upload a copy of your up-to-date CV and provide evidence to address the following selection criteria:

-2. Experience of developing and/or maintaining administrative systems both manual and computerised.
+2. Experience of using a range of IT applications and office systems both manual and computerised.

 Please note that we will evaluate score the evidence you provide based on the competencies listed in the selection criteria above.
 The CV is for information purposes only and will not be marked.